 This article adopts a unique approach to the analysis of charter schools, focusing on their role as nonprofits embedded in the broader public school system.
 This approach provides an extension of the literature.
 Consequently, the article asks how charter schools differ from other public schools1, and the degree to which differences are a byproduct of their nonprofit status.
 In order to develop this framework for examining charter schools, concepts from nonprofit research are first applied.
 Following this discussion, the case of charter schools in New York is examined.
-This examination of charter schools in New York provides a conceptual discussion of the implications of nonprofit scholars.
+This examination of charter schools in New York provides a conceptual discussion of the implications of nonprofitization in a purely nonprofit context and proposes a research agenda for nonprofit scholars.
 Thus, this article is merely a first step and a call to action to expand the structure through which nonprofit charter schools are evaluated.
 Its main purpose is to identify the phenomenon of the nonprofitization of public education and begin to define a theoretical framework for its analysis using concepts from the study of nonprofit organizations.